 The church has an Accessibility Task Force, which is wrestling well with both physical and programmatic accessibility in our 150 year-old building, and the church regularly receives the Green Sanctuary designation from the Unitarian Universalist Association, thanks in large part to the efforts of our active Climate Action Team (CAT).

-UCM was recognized by the Unitarian Universalist Association in 2013 as a “Welcoming Congregation.”
+UCM was first recognized by the Unitarian Universalist Association (UUA) in 2013 as a “Welcoming Congregation.”
 The designation was and continues to be an acknowledgment of several years’ work and an ongoing commitment to welcome members of the lesbian, gay, bisexual, transgender, and queer communities.